 Consistency is key to driving conversions and purchases.
 If a customer clicks through on an email or social post with one message or visual feel and arrives at a website that doesn’t match up, they’re likely to drop off and seek a more consistent experience from one of your competitors.
 Once you’ve put the effort into designing your website, ensure that your other content outlets and buyer touchpoints match up tonally and visually.

-Web Design Helps Drive Conversions
+Great Website Design Helps Drive Conversions

 One of the uses of web design is the opportunity to set up a standard language and visual feel for call-to-action statements.
 Your web design style guide should include a clear standard for links and buttons that give your users a clear understanding of what action you want them to take.
 When developing your website, be sure to give CTAs ample surrounding white space and ensure that they stand out when compared to the rest of your content.